 “The Civil War Quilt,” Diane and Jim Lockwood embark on an adventure when they purchase an old Georgia quilt.
 A thrift shop crazy quilt made from Civil War uniforms leads one couple on a journey through history, battlefields, and a Georgia family’s secrets.

 Cleaning your Antique Quilt including a Stain Removal Guide.
-Found a vintage treasure that smells like a garage sale?
-You’re not alone.
-This guide walks you through safe, proven methods for cleaning antique quilts — from a gentle airing on the lawn to a careful machine wash.
+This guide walks you through safe, proven methods for cleaning antique quilts.
 Learn how to test for bleeding dyes, choose the right mild soap, handle stubborn stains with sodium perborate, and avoid common mistakes that can permanently damage fragile fabrics.
-Find out when to call a professional textile conservator and why dry cleaning is a bad idea for antique quilts.
-Whether your quilt is destined for the wall, the bed, or a display rack, these practical tips help you protect an original piece of American history.
+These practical tips help you protect an original piece of American history.

 Dear Jane – the 225 patterns from the 1863 Jane A. Stickle quilt.